 Types of Branch Connection

-Apart from the Standard Tee connection for taking branch pipe, there are 03 types of pipe branch connection standards that are followed for any piping network.
+Apart from the Standard Tee connection for taking branch pipe, there are 03 types of welded branch connection standards that are followed for any piping network.
 Some branches or tapings are fabricated by making a hole in the run pipe and welding less diameter pipe in the same.

 A fabricated branch pipe will need a reinforcement pad for providing more strength to the branch as per its design requirement.